Teens, Tweens, and Transitions: Helping Young People Adjust to Life’s Changes

 Kathleen and her family discuss her life growing up with a hearing impairment.

-The many changes faced by young people as they transition through childhood and the teen years served as the inspiration for the Ida Institute’s Transitions Management process.
+The many changes faced by young people as they transition through childhood and the teen years served as the inspiration for the Ida Institute’s Growing Up with Hearing Loss process.
 The series of meetings, held virtually with a group of international pediatric experts, looked at the different periods of transitions in a child’s life and explored the information and resources children and their families need to make those transitions easier.

 What are the major transitions groups?